In 2016 alone, fast-food giant Chick-fil-A earned over 4 million dollars per store… and they were only open 6 days a week!

 Whether it be donating food to stranded hurricane victims, tornado victims, and even the Orlando shooting victims, Chick-fil-A is there.

 The company has a strong vision statement and policy about giving back to communities.
-They are known for donating food to local community events like “daddy-daughter date nights,” supporting local school fundraisers, and even providing the food for military appreciation events.
+They are known for donating food to local community events like “daddy-daughter date nights,” supporting local school fundraisers, and even providing food for military appreciation events.

 This idea that giving to a community is essential to good business practice has built a strong reputation for selflessness for the Chick-fil-A brand.